YuchenGe-AM/IBM-data-science-capstone-project/README.md

 # Coursera_Capstone
-It's mainly for capstone study
+It's mainly for the capstone project of IBM data science.